-Rock and Roll heroes are leaving this world.
-And lately, it’s been tough.
-Gregg Allman, David Bowie, Glenn Frey, and now, Tom Petty.
+Rock and Roll heroes have been leaving this world.
+Gregg Allman, David Bowie, Prince, Glenn Frey, Dusty Hill, Charlie Watts, Tom Petty.
 Glenn Frey’s passing stung, but Tom Petty’s death was a gut punch.
 Tom Petty and the Heartbreakers got me through high school, and high school sucks.
 If you were one of the beautiful or popular people back in high school, good for you.
 But, if you were like me, awkward, pimply-faced and invisible to girls, welcome to high school reality for most of us.

 Obviously, Tom Petty and I weren’t friends.
 But I knew him.
 I knew him, like most music fans, through his songs.
 Famous rock stars have little trouble getting girls to notice them.
 Petty’s songs seemed to say just the opposite.
 He was like me.
 We were insecure around girls.
 Wanting to be noticed…chosen.
 We wondered what “the deal” was when relationships sputtered or failed to launch.
 He wrote about it all rock and roll style.
 Tom Petty and the Heartbreakers recorded four albums between 1978 and 1982, the time between my freshman year in high school and my sophomore year in college.
 Thank God.
 Tom Petty’s song power on those albums was massive.
 And I needed those songs.